BaddMann/docs/zentral-aws-cmd.md

 - `base.json` - edit here for the main configuration like adding actions, integrations, etc.
 - `contacts.json` edit here for contacts of admins, admin-groups to notify via email, SMS
-- `zentral.htpasswd` edit here for change the password htaccess protected Zentral web interface, Kibana, Prometheus
+- `/etc/nginx/zentral.htpasswd` edit here for change the password htaccess protected Zentral web interface, Kibana, Prometheus

 ## Commands for AWS ubuntu AMI 'Zentral all in one' (search in Public images)